USS Scorpion (SSN-589): Court of inquiry report: 1968

-Shortly after her sinking, the Navy assembled a court of inquiry to investigate the incident and to publish a report regarding the likely causes for its loss.
+Shortly after her sinking, the Navy assembled a court of inquiry to investigate the incident and to publish a report regarding the likely causes.
 The court was presided over by Vice Admiral Bernard L. Austin, who had presided over the inquiry into the loss of Thresher.
 The report's findings were first made public on 31 January 1969.
 While ruling out sabotage, the report said: "The certain cause of the loss of the Scorpion cannot be ascertained from evidence now available."

-In 1984, the Norfolk Virginian-Pilot and The Ledger-Star obtained documents related to the inquiry, and reported that the likely cause of the disaster was the detonation of a torpedo while the Scorpions own crew attempted to disarm it.
+In 1984, the Norfolk Virginian-Pilot and The Ledger-Star obtained documents related to the inquiry, and reported the disaster was likely caused by a torpedo that exploded when the crew tried to disarm it.
 The U.S. Navy declassified many of the inquiry's documents in 1993.

 Naval Ordnance Laboratory report: 1970

-An extensive, year-long analysis of Gordon Hamilton's hydroacoustic signals of the submarine's demise was conducted by Robert Price, Ermine (Meri) Christian, and Peter Sherman of the Naval Ordnance Laboratory (NOL).
+An extensive, year-long analysis of Gordon Hamilton's hydroacoustic signals of the submarine's demise was conducted by Robert Price, Ermine Christian, and Peter Sherman of the Naval Ordnance Laboratory (NOL).
 All three physicists were experts on undersea explosions, their sound signatures, and their destructive effects.
 Price was also an open critic of Craven.
 Their opinion, presented to the Navy as part of the phase II investigation, was that the death noises likely occurred at 2000 ft when the hull failed.
 Fragments then continued in a free fall for another 9000 ft.
 This appears to differ from conclusions drawn by Craven and Hamilton, who pursued an independent set of experiments as part of the same phase II probe, demonstrating that alternate interpretations of the hydroacoustic signals were possibly based on the submarine's depth at the time it was stricken and other operational conditions.

 The Structural Analysis Group (SAG) concluded that an explosive event was unlikely and was highly dismissive of Craven and Hamilton's tests.
 The SAG physicists argued that the absence of a bubble pulse, which invariably occurs in an underwater explosion, is absolute evidence that no torpedo explosion occurred outside or inside the hull.
 Craven had attempted to prove that Scorpion's hull could "swallow" the bubble pulse of a torpedo detonation by having Gordon Hamilton detonate small charges next to air-filled steel containers.